tekyyang/tekyyang.github.io/_posts/2020-06-06-how-to-get-your-financial-status-closely-monitored.md

 ## Data Visualization

 If you have Tableau, especially Tableau Individual license, I’ll strongly recommend you use Tableau and problem solved.
 For me, Tableau is good enough to make all charts I wanted in my mind with its beautiful charts.
-Alternatively, you can also use [Dash open source](https://dash.plotly.com/) https://dash.plotly.com/).
-In Dash’s webpage, it says “Dash apps run on your local laptop or workstation but cannot be easily accessed by others in your organization.”, while, it’s perfectly for my use case since I don’t want to push anything to the cloud.
+Alternatively, you can also use [Dash open source](https://dash.plotly.com/).
+In Dash’s webpage, it says “Dash apps run on your local laptop or workstation but cannot be easily accessed by others in your organization”, while, it’s perfectly for my use case since I don’t want to push anything to the cloud.
 To be more specific,

 *Dash is a productive Python framework for building web applications.*
 *Written on top of Flask, Plotly.js, and React.js, Dash is ideal for building data visualization apps with highly custom user interfaces in pure Python.
 It's particularly suited for anyone who works with data in Python.*